-Risotto is one of my favorite things to make with the homemade stock from our weeknight roast chicken — both because risotto is one of my husband's top five favorite foods, and because this dish gives the flavorful stock a chance to really shine.
+Risotto is one of my favorite things to make — both because risotto is one of my husband’s top five favorite foods, and because this dish gives flavorful chicken stock a chance to really shine.

 While I’m glad my husband loved this latest take on risotto, I was most thrilled to see our kids happily devour their servings.
 My oldest has been eating solids for three years now, and I never tire of watching him at mealtime.
 There is something so primal and adorable about it.
 When we introduced him to solid foods, his obvious enjoyment was the first time I felt I could really understand what he was feeling — what’s more relatable than the essential experience of enjoying good food?

 And that’s what keeps me looking forward to the next rendition of risotto.

 - 6 cups

 large leek, white and light green parts chopped and rinsed

 - 1/2 cup

 Cut the corn from the cobs.
 Place the stock and stripped corn cobs in a pot over high heat (break the cobs in half if needed).
 Once the broth comes to a boil, reduce the heat to low and cook for 15 minutes.
 Remove the cobs, scraping along the length of the cobs with a spoon or spatula to remove any extra liquid.